-3.1.2 Review of temperature model / simulation results
+3.1.3 Review of temperature model / simulation results

-The distribution for maximum demand produced by AEMO's simulation procedure should result in, on average, about 50% of the historical actual MDs above the POE50 levels, and about 10% lie above the POE10 levels.
+The distribution for maximum demand produced by AEMO's simulation procedure should result in, on average, about 50% of the historical actual adjusted MDs below the POE50 levels, and about 90% below the POE10 levels.

-As an example, the results for SPSISGSXWEST summer are shown in Figure 10.
-Comparing the "adjusted actuals" (navy blue dots) against the simulations, 55% (6/11) are above the POE50 line (light blue) and 9% (1/11) are above the POE10 line (red).
+As an example, the results for QGQPQLGH summer are shown in Figure 10.
+Comparing the "adjusted actuals" (navy blue dots) against the simulations, 58% (7 out of 12) are below the MW POE50 simulations (navy dotted line) and 92% (11 out of 12) are below the MW POE10 simulations (red dotted line).

-In general the simulations were reasonable when compared with historical actual MDs across the CPs.
+In general, the simulations appeared reasonable when compared with historical adjusted actual MDs across the CPs.
 Where the results did not seem reasonable, AEMO refined the temperature model and/or the mild-days definition to improve the alignment of POE values with actual MDs.